All Episodes

 Do you know the interesting thing about Mrs. Clinton?

-If you've I've often wondered, folks, and I have I have raised this uh question with you from behind the golden EIB microphone several times.
+And the way she has reacted to the David Geffen thing, if you've, I've often wondered, folks, and I have raised this question with you from behind the golden EIB microphone several times.

 Why haven't there been the usual defectors?